trueos/trueos-docs/trueos-handbook/preinstall.rst

 .. figure:: images/vbox3.png

-   : Select the Amount of Memory Reserved for the Virtual Machine
+   : Virtual Machine Reserved Memory

 The base memory size must be changed to **at least 1024 MB.** If the system has a lot of RAM, use more.
 Any number within the green area is